jubrito/jubrito/README.md

+Hi, My name is Juliana but you can call me Ju.
+I'm 22 years old and I believe in technology as a tool for social transformation.

 🎓 Bachelor of Information Systems - University of São Paulo

 👩‍🎓 Approved on USP in 2nd place and among the top 10 students (rank in entrance group: 8th out of 132)